yasanglass/kotlin-multiplatform-dev-docs/topics/multiplatform-integrate-in-existing-app.md

 ## Prepare an environment for development

-1. In the [quickstart](quickstart.md), complete the instructions to [set up your environment for Kotlin Multiplatform development](quickstart.md#set-up-the-environment).
+1. In the quickstart, complete the instructions to [set up your environment for Kotlin Multiplatform development](quickstart.md#set-up-the-environment).

-   > You will need a Mac with macOS to complete certain steps in this tutorial, which include writing iOS-specific code
+   > You need a Mac with macOS to complete certain steps in this tutorial, such as running an iOS application.
-   > and running an iOS application.
-These steps can't be performed on other operating systems, such as Microsoft Windows.
    > This is due to an Apple requirement.
    >
    {style="note"}

-2. In IntelliJ IDEA, create a new project from version control:
+2. In Android Studio, create a new project from version control:

    ```text
    https://github.com/Kotlin/kmp-integration-sample
    ```

    > The `master` branch contains the project's initial state – a simple Android application.
-To see the final state
-   > with the iOS application and the shared module, switch to the `final` branch.
+   > To see the final state with the iOS application and the shared module, switch to the `final` branch.
    >
    {style="tip"}